Here you can find resources on Digital Marketing, HubSpot Inbound Marketing, Web Development & Brand Strategy.

 A lead is anyone who has interacted with your company.
 They may or may not become a customer.

 A qualified lead is anyone who has gone through qualifying criteria to assess their quality as a lead, their fit as a customer, and their readiness to buy.

 Based on their demographics and tracked behaviour, leads can be categorised.
 Categorising leads makes them easier to sort and work with.

 Leads ultimately become opportunities, and convert to customers.
 Customers that sing your praises are called Evangelists.
 Collectively these all make up the Lifecycle Stages for your company.

 But back to leads.
 Categorising leads allows the sales team to focus on the more qualified leads, so they can be more efficient with their time and can make more sales.

 The different types of qualified leads

 Lead: Anyone who has interacted with our company (Call-in, website lead, networking, events)

-MQL: A lead that by virtue of their position, company, or action they have taken on our website and/or email communication looks like a good prospect for sales outreach.
+Marketing Qualified Leads (MQLs): A lead that by virtue of their position, company, or tracked actions have taken on our website and/or email communication looks like a good prospect for sales outreach.

-The above graphic outlines how HubSpot’s marketing and sales funnel is structured.
-Once a lead completes certain actions, they move down the funnel and become marketing or sales qualified leads.
-Leads near the top of the funnel needing a lot of nurturing to close, and leads near the bottom of the funnel being close to conversion.
+The above graphic outlines how a marketing and sales funnel is structured.
+Once a lead completes certain actions, they move down the funnel and become Marketing or Sales Qualified Leads.

 Why should you define different leads